lamps-wg/cms-composite-sigs/draft-ietf-lamps-cms-composite-sigs.md

 # Examples

-This appendix contains example signed-data encodings with the id-MLDSA65-ECDSA-P256-SHA512 signature algorithm.
+This appendix contains an example signed-data encoding with the id-MLDSA65-ECDSA-P256-SHA512 signature algorithm.

-They can be verified using the example public keys and certificates specified in {{Appendix E of I-D.ietf-lamps-pq-composite-sigs}}.
+It can be verified using the example public keys and certificates specified in {{Appendix E of I-D.ietf-lamps-pq-composite-sigs}}.
 Specifically, the following example:

 - tcId: id-MLDSA65-ECDSA-P256-SHA512
 - x5c: Base64 of the DER encoding of the certificate.
-Write this in PEM headers and footers to get a PEM certificate.
+Wrap this in PEM headers and footers to get a PEM certificate.

+To keep example size down, the signing certificate is not included in the CMS encoding.
+The example certificate from {{I-D.ietf-lamps-pq-composite-sigs}} used to sign the CMS content is self-signed.

 The following is an example of a signed-data with a single id-MLDSA65-ECDSA-P256-SHA512 signer, with signed attributes included: